BlvckBytes/docs-component-markup/docs/expression_syntax.md

 # Expression Syntax

-Whenever specifying placeholders, binding variables, using structural attributes or binding dynamic values to the attributes of tags, expressions are the means via which to describe the value used; they can be as simple as accessing a variable, stringing data together or computing a numeric value and may become as nuanced as using boolean logic, providing fallback-values or accessing members of a variable.
+Whenever specifying placeholders, binding variables, using intrinsic expression-attributes or binding dynamic values to the attributes of tags, expressions are the means via which to describe the value used; they can be as simple as accessing a variable, stringing data together or computing a numeric value and may become as nuanced as using boolean logic, providing fallback-values or accessing members of a variable.

 ## String Literals